diogovalentte/mantium/README.md

 # Check manga updates and notify

 You can set Mantium to periodically get the metadata of the mangas you're tracking from their source sites (like every 30 minutes).
-If the manga metadata (like cover image, name changes, or last release chapter) changes from the the stored metadata, Mantium updates it.
+If the manga metadata (like the cover image, name changes, or last release chapter) changes from the stored metadata, Mantium updates it.

 You can also set Mantium to notify you when a manga with the status "reading" or "completed" has a newly released chapter.

-- If an error occurs in the background while updating the mangas metadata or notifying, a warning will appear in the dashboard and iframe.
-The error will also be printed to the API and dashboard container, and you can click to show the error in the dashboard.
+- If an error occurs in the background while updating the manga's metadata or notifying, a warning will appear on the dashboard and iframe.

 # Integrations